 Great Glamis! worthy Cawdor!
 Greater than both, by the all-hail hereafter!
 Thy letters have transported me beyond This ignorant present, and I feel now The future in the instant.
 Macb.
 My dearest love, Duncan comes here to-night.
 Lady M. And when goes hence?
 Macb.
-To-morrow, as he proposes.
-Lady M. 0! never Shall sun that morrow see!
-Your face, my thane, is as a book, where men May read strange matters.
-To beguile the time,

-Look like the time; bear welcome in your eye, Your hand, your tongue: look like the innocent flower, But be the serpent under 't.
-He that 's coming Must be provided for; and you shall put This night's great business into my dispatch; Which shall to all our nights and days to come Give solely sovereign sway and masterdom.
+To-morrow, as he purposes.
+Lady M. O! never Shall sun that morrow see!
+Your face, my Thane, is as a book, where men May read strange matters.
+To beguile the time, Look like the time; bear welcome in your eye, Your hand, your tongue: look like th' innocent flower, But be the serpent under't.
+He that's coming Must be provided for; and you shall put This night's great business into my dispatch; Which shall to all our nights and days to come Give solely sovereign sway and masterdom.
 Macb.
 We will speak further.
 Lady M. Only look up clear; To alter favour ever is to fear.
 Leave all the rest to me.
 [Exeunt.

 SCENE VI. -- The same.
 Before the castle.

 Hautboys and torches.
 Enter Duncan, Malcolm, Donalbain, Banquo, Lenox, Macduff, Rosse, Angus, and Attendants.

 Dun.
-This castle hath a pleasant seat; the air Nimbly and sweetly recommends itself 32 Unto our gentle senses.
-This guest of summer, Ban.
-The temple-haunting martlet, does approve, By his lov'd mansionry, that the heaven's breath Smells wooingly here: no jutty, frieze, Buttress, nor coign of vantage, but this bird
+This castle hath a pleasant seat; the air Nimbly and sweetly recommends itself Unto our gentle senses.

+Ban.
+This guest of summer, The temple-haunting martlet, does approve,

-Hath made his pendent bed, and procreant cradle: Where they most breed and haunt, I have observ'd, The air is delicate.
+By his lov'd mansionry, that the heaven's breath Smells wooingly here: no jutty, frieze, Buttress, nor coign of vantage, but this bird Hath made his pendent bed, and procreant cradle: Where they most breed and haunt, I have observ'd, The air is delicate.